mengnans/delete-sample/README.md

 # React-redux scaffold
-A react scaffold that has set up React, Redux, Webpack, Babel, Eslint, Jest, Enzyme and Docker
+A react scaffold that has set up React, Redux, Webpack, Babel, Eslint, Jest, Enzyme and Docker.

+Running the docker image will serve the website on 8080 port via nginx.

 ## Prerequisite
-Make sure you have `node` and `npm` installed.
+Make sure you have `nodejs`, `npm` and `yarn` installed.

 ## Supported platforms
 Windows, Mac, Linux